MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 - Code in HTML and see the changes right away in the email.
 - Import HTML code into the email editor as a custom section.

-The next sections you how to use the enhanced HTML controls feature in the email editor and describe its advantages and limitations.
+The next sections explain how to use the enhanced HTML controls feature in the email editor and describe its advantages and limitations.

 > [!NOTE]
 > Be aware that when you create a custom section, any rendering support is lost.